-- 1. Go to the Interaction group

-- 2. Select the Recognition function in the in Multi-Touch group

-- Windows 7: activates

-gestures that are supported by Windows 7, as well as Multi-Touch in VSTA Multi-Touch for zooming and scrolling in worldview

-- Windows 8: activates gestures that are supported by Windows 8, as well as Multi-Touch in VSTA Native Windows 8 Multi-Touch support - 3.
-Select the desired properties in the other subgroups: - Input visualization for pen - Input visulization for touch
+- 1. Go to the Interaction group. - 2.
+Select, in the Multi-Touch group, for the Recognition property: - Windows 7: activates gestures that are supported by Windows 7, as well as Multi-Touch in VSTA Multi-Touch for zooming and scrolling in worldview - Windows 8: activates gestures that are supported by Windows 8, as well as Multi-Touch in VSTA Native Windows 8 Multi-Touch support - 3.
+Select the desired properties in the other subgroups: - Input visualization for pen

+• Input visulization for touch